-Tuition and Fees \$13,587.00 Books and Supplies \$0 Room and Board on Campus \$0 Institution offers housing No Website www.federico.e du DEBT AT PROGRAM COMPLETION: No of student that completed the course betwand 06/30/2015 reen 07/01/2014 24 How many of the completers above had stude ent loan debt 20 Median cumulative debt from all completers b 07/01/2014 and 06/30/2015 etween \$16, 499.00 Federal student loan debt: \$16,499.00 Private loan debt: \$0 Institutional financing plan debt: \$0 PROGRAM COMPLETION IN NORMAL TIME Normal time in months to complete progra in catalog: ım as published 9 No of student that completed the course betwand 06/30/2015 within the normal time stated 7 JOB PLACEMENT: Both the institution's sta require the calculation of a job placement raprogram.
-Enter the job placement rate for program of completers: NACCAS 100% California BPPE 100% For the job placement rate reported above placement rate , enter the followi ng information to be i ncluded in the templa te as context for the jo Who is included?
-Any completer i in calendar year eligible e for employment What type of job?
-All jobs in the fi eld of training When were they employed?
-Based on graduates from the graduation cohort who are eligible for placement (see pages 9-10 for valid employment eligibility exemptions).
-A student may count as placed if they are employed in a field for which their training prepared them prior to November 30, 2015 A student may How were graduates tracked?
-Social media, d irect correspondence, self-certification What accrediting agencies was the rate reported to NACCAS & BP PE Accrediting agency or State Agency to whic Institutional OPEID Number: եւ h the institution բ orovided most recen t placement rate: NACCAS & BPPE 007253
+Tuition and Fees

+Tultion and 1 663 \$13,587.00

+Books and Supplies \$0

+Room and Board on Campus \$0

+Institution offers housing No

+Website www.federico.e du

+DEBT AT PROGRAM COMPLETION:

+No of student that completed the course betwand 06/30/2015 veen 07/01/2014 24

+How many of the completers above had stud ent loan debt 20

+Median cumulative debt from all completers to 07/01/2014 and 06/30/2015 petween \$16, 499.00

+Federal student loan debt: \$16,499.00

+Private loan debt: \$0

+Institutional financing plan debt: \$0

+PROGRAM COMPLETION IN NORMAL TIME :

+Normal time in months to complete prograin catalog: am as published 9

+No of student that completed the course betwand 06/30/2015 within the normal time stated 7

+JOB PLACEMENT: Both the institution's starequire the calculation of a job placement rapprogram.

+Enter the job placement rate for program completers:

+NACCAS 100%

+California BPPE 100%

+For the job placement rate reported above placement rate e, enter the following ng information to be i ncluded in the templa te as context for the

+Vho is included?
+Any completer in calendar year eligible e for employment

+Vhat type of job?
+All jobs in the fi eld of training

+When were they employed? (see pages 9-1) count as placed 0 for valid employment on cohort who are eligil eligibility exemptions). n a field for which their A student may

+low were graduates tracked?
+Social media, d lirect correspondence, s self-certification

+What accrediting agencies was the rate reported to NACCAS & BP PE